ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 This is a strategy that has been successfully used in classrooms

 1. Give a premise (e.g. "torture can be justified")
-2. Stage 1: Divide people into groups to **Brainstorm** questions
+2. **Stage 1**: Divide people into groups to **Brainstorm** questions
 3. Rules:
    1. Write each question down
    2. Don't debate or try to answer questions
    3. Just keep trying to think of more questions
-4. Stage 2: **Improve** the questions by converting open questions to closed and vice versa.
+4. **Stage 2**: **Improve** the questions by converting open questions to closed and vice versa.
 For example you'd change between "why is torture effective" <==> "is torture effective"
-   1. This shows that the same question asked differently can make you think in a different space
+   * This shows that the same question asked differently can make you think in a different space
-5. Stage 3: **Prioritize**.
+5. **Stage 3**: **Prioritize**.
 Identify the top 3 questions to move the discussion forwards
-   1. It Teaches: How to analyze questions and find ones to pursue further
+   * It Teaches: How to analyze questions and find ones to pursue further

 **Question Teaching Process**